 Surface water designated uses are assigned to Wyoming’s surface waters through a hierarchical classification system.
-To determine the class and designated uses that apply to particular surface waters in Wyoming, use the Wyoming Surface Water Classification List.
-Changes to classifications and designated uses are made through a formal process and can be viewed here.
+To determine the class and designated uses that apply to particular surface waters in Wyoming, use the Wyoming Surface Water Classification List and the Recreation Designated Uses Web Map.
+Changes to designated uses and site-specific water quality criteria are made through a formal process and can be viewed here.

 The salinity standards adopted through the Colorado River Basin Salinity Control Forum (Forum) also apply to Wyoming surface waters within the Colorado River Basin.
 The Forum's most recent triennial review can be found at the following website: http://coloradoriversalinity.org/.